-As I said, there are a ton of mechanics out there.
-I think it’s going to be worthwhile to take a look at some of the more common ones and define them.
-I know for someone new to the tabletop game hobby hearing all these terms can be overwhelming.
-What doesn’t help is that not everyone uses the same terms.
-For example, boardgamegeek.com lists 51 different mechanics.
-Nowhere on there is engine building or dexterity.
-Two things that I consider game mechanics, that they obviously don’t.
-They also include something called area-impulse which I’ve never heard of.
+As I said, there are a ton of different game mechanics out there.
+I think it’s worthwhile to take a look at some of the more common ones and define them.
+I know for someone new to the tabletop game hobby hearing all of these terms can be overwhelming.
+What doesn’t help is that not everyone uses the same terms or definitions.
+For example, boardgamegeek.com lists fifty-one different mechanics.
+Nowhere on their list is engine building or dexterity.
+Two things that I consider game mechanics, which they obviously don’t.
+They also include something called area-impulse that I’ve never heard of.

-Action Points – Players get a certain number of points per round, these points are spent to do actions.
-Now the game doesn’t actually have to give you points.
-If you are given a choice of actions and pick a certain number of them each round then you have an action point system.
-The best well-known example of this is Pandemic where you get four actions each round.
+Action Points – Players get a certain number of points per round to spend on a limited number of actions.
+Sometimes the points are more theoretical.
+For example, f you are given a choice of actions and get to pick a certain number of them each round then you have a simple action point system.
+Pandemic is a well-known game where you get four actions each round.

-Action/Role Selection – When there is a selection of different actions that a player can take but they have to pick a subset of these each round.
+Action/Role Selection – This is where there is a selection of different actions that a player can take but they have to pick a subset of these each round.
 Usually, it’s only one action per player per round, but there are variations on this.
 In many cases, Action/Role Selection is combined with Action Blocking, once one player has selected an action or role no other player can select it.
 Puerto Rico is a classic example of a Role Selection game.

 Area Control – Players win or get points for controlling a section of the board/map.
 This is most common in wargames but can be seen in many other types of games as well.
-The most recent game I played that used this was Warhammer Underworlds: Shadespire.
+The most recent game I’ve played which used this was Warhammer Underworlds: Shadespire.
 I personally separate this out from Area Majority, which I think is a different mechanic.

-Area Enclosure – Place or move pieces to surround as much area as possible.
+Area Enclosure – Players place or move pieces to surround as much area as possible.
 This is one that I find is more common than you would think.
 Through the Desert is the first game that comes to mind but even things like the fences in Agricola fit.

-Asymmetric Games – Each player’s game start condition is different from every other player’s.
+Asymmetric Games – Each player’s game start condition is different from every other’s.
 This could represent different starting positions or faction powers or different decks.
-Cry Havoc is a great folk on a map example.
+Cry Havoc is a great folk on a map example of an Asymmetric Game.

 Auction/Bidding – This includes open or blind bid auctions.
 There are a lot of different auction mechanics that have been used over the years.
-I could probably do another blog post about the various different types of auctions in games.
-Widely different examples include Power Grid and Going Going GONE!
+I could probably do another blog post solely about the various different types of auctions used in games.
+Widely differing examples include Power Grid and Going Going GONE!

-Block Game – A specific type of hex and counter war game where the counters are replaced by blocks which are stood up to simulate a fog of war.
-Columbia games makes a ton of great block games.
+Block Game – This is a specific type of hex and counter war game where the counters are replaced by blocks which are stood up to simulate a fog of war.
+Columbia Games makes a ton of great block games.
 Hammer of the Scots is one of the best.

-Campaign – When the actions of one game carry over to the next.
+Campaign – This is when the actions of one game carry over to the next.
 For me, this does not include every game with scenarios.
 For a real campaign, the results of one game need to somehow affect or carry over to the next.
-Imperial Assault – Yes.
-Zombicide – No.
+Imperial Assault, yes.
+Zombicide, no.

-Card Driven – When the main way you engage with the game is through cards.
+Card Driven – This is when the main way you engage with the game is through cards.
 This can be a rather broad category, including your traditional playing card games as well as things like the Command & Colours System.
-Any games that use cards as more than markers or references are card driven in some way.
+Any game that use cards as more than markers or references is card-driven in some way.

 Chit Wargames – See Hex and Counter.

-Cube Pusher – A term used for any game where you have a bunch of wooden cubes and a majority of the game is getting, spending and moving those cubes.
-Sometimes considered a derogatory term.
-Usually only applies to Eurogames.
-El Grande is the first game that comes to mind for me.
+Cube Pusher – A term used for any game where you have a bunch of wooden cubes and a majority of the game is focused on getting, spending and moving those cubes.
+This is sometimes considered a derogatory term.
+It usually only applies to Eurogames.
+El Grande is the first game of this type that comes to mind for me.
 For something more thematic check out Lords of Waterdeep.

-Deduction – games where logic and deduction are required to solve a puzzle or complete the game.
-See also social deduction.
+Deduction – This covers games where logic and deduction are required to solve a puzzle or complete the game.
+See also Social Deduction.
 Sherlock Holmes Consulting Detective is a good example of this type of game.

 Deck/Bag Building – Players start out with a basic deck of cards (or set of things in a bag) and part of the gameplay is adding cards to that deck (or bag).
-This can be seen as the only mechanic in a game like Dominion or can be a small part of the game like in Concordia.
-There’s a growing trend of using things other than cards for this.
-Cubes in a bag (Hyperborea) or wooden discs in a bag (Orleans).
-Due to confusion with Deck Construction, I’ve been leaning towards calling this Deck Improvement.
+This can be seen as the sole mechanic in a game, like Dominion, or can be a small part of the game, like in Concordia.
+There’s a growing trend of using things other than cards for this, such as cubes in a bag (Hyperborea) or wooden discs in a bag (Orleans).
+Due to potential confusion with Deck Construction, I’ve been leaning towards calling this Deck Improvement.